oldbig/redux-lite/README.md

 - **✨ Simple & Intuitive API**: A minimal API that is easy to learn and use.
 - **🔒 Fully Type-Safe**: End-to-end type safety, from store definition to dispatchers, with excellent autocompletion.
 - **✅ Unbelievably Easy Testing**: A flexible provider makes mocking state for unit tests trivial.
+- **🐞 DevTools Ready**: Optional, zero-cost integration with Redux DevTools for a great debugging experience.

 ## Installation